August 30, 2017

 Online banking: You can log into the bank that you have your account with and if it is the same bank that has issued your credit card, it’s even easier.
 Your credit card account should be listed under Credit Cards and you will have the option to make a payment there.

 If you the card issuer is a different bank, you’ll need to do an Interbank Transfer online.
-Just make sure you key the correct credit card details.
+Just make sure you key in the correct credit card details.

 You may want to cancel your credit card(s) at some point, and you may have various reasons for doing so.
 Perhaps you own multiple cards, one of which has limited benefits and you want to cancel it.
 Maybe the charges and fees are too high and you have found a credit card that offers lower fees.
 Or perhaps you have once spiralled into debt and now that you are finally able to pay off all your outstanding dues, you want to avoid the temptation of it happening again.